kataw/kataw/test/__snapshot__/parser/expressions/assignment/keyword_with_escapes_check/gen/assignment_unwrapped/cx005cu006fntinue.md

 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 0, end: 13 ✖ Keywords cannot contain escape characters - start: 0, end: 13 ✖ Identifier expected - start: 13, end: 15
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 0, end: 15

 ```